 This course covers selected works in British literature from the Romantic Period to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to literary works in their historical and cultural contexts.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course may satisfy a general education requirement for Catawba College.

-ENG 251 Western World Literature I Telecourse Only 3 0 3
+Telecourse Only 3 0 3

 This course provides a survey of selected European works from the Classical Period through the Renaissance.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course may satisfy a general education requirement for Catawba College.

-○ ENG 262 World Literature II
+ENG 262 World Literature II